Monistat 3 suppositories

 - Monistat 3 suppositories comes with an additional patient leaflet.
 Read it carefully and reread it each time you get Monistat 3 suppositories refilled.

-- Monistat 3 suppositories is for vaginal use only.
+- Monistat 3 suppositories are for vaginal use only.
 Do not use in the eyes or take by mouth.

 - Using the applicator provided, insert 1 suppository high into the vagina at bedtime for 3 days.